PLC-Programmer/PLC-Programmer.github.io/(D) Working with simple build tool to create a standalone program ("Scala native") in Linux.md

 <br/>

-But how to make this application "Scala Native"?
+But how to make this application "Scala native"?

 I followed this advice at chapter "Compiling and running your Scala Native application" from: